silent-entertainment/claxiom/README.md

 - Install [`quicklisp`](http://www.quicklisp.org/beta/)
 - Hop into a Lisp and do `(ql:quickload :cl-notebook)`, followed by `(cl-notebook:main)

 NOTE: cl-notebook is no longer in the quicklisp repository.
 I saw something about the possibility that it was removed due to bugs that stemmed from changes to the API of a dependency.
-As a workaround, to use quicklisp refer to section 4.1 of the asdf manual.`
+As a workaround, to use quicklisp with a local copy refer to section 4.1 of the asdf manual.`

 ### Binary